-Don Stevenson, Auburn’s ultra-marathon walker, is donating his next steps to his 18-month-old great-grandson, Cash LaRance, who recently was diagnosed with liver cancer.
+Don Stevenson, Auburn’s ultra-marathon walker, is donating his latest steps to his 18-month-old great-grandson, Cash LaRance, who recently was diagnosed with kidney cancer.

 Proceeds from the walk will go to the Fred Hutchinson Cancer Research Center.

 “(Cash) is less than 2 years old.
 I felt it necessary to come out of retirement to walk a thousand miles for the little guy and cancer research,” said Stevenson, a U.S. Marine Corps veteran and retired pastor, teacher, truck driver and firefighter, who has supported many causes in the past 20 years with his long-distance benefit walks.

 LaRance has responded to treatments from Fred Hutch.
 “Cash has been healed, and is 100 percent cancer free,” Stevenson said.